 While Microsoft Word is great for writing the manuscript, it's the worst software with which to attempt formatting the interior (if you've ever tried messing around with styles and section breaks, varying margins and gutter spaces, then you know how tough it can be).
-We use Adobe InDesign, which is specifically made for book layouts, and charge a very modest hourly rate of only $15 until we get it looking just right (4-8 hours on average).
+We use Adobe InDesign, which is specifically made for book layouts, and charge a very modest hourly rate of only $25.
 The less formatting your book requires (the less styles and formatting you use in your manuscript), the easier this transition will be for us, and the less time we will spend cleaning it up.
 Keep in mind that all formatting is stripped of books when they are converted to e-books because no two e-readers will display your book the same way (iPads, kindle, nook, etc.), since people can change the font size, margins, and dimensions to best fit their individual preferences on their handheld device.

 3. COVER DESIGN